Updated For Kodi 18!

 Conclusion

-This is by no means an exhaustive Kodi setup guide.
+This is by no means an exhaustive guide for installing Kodi and getting it set up to use.
 To do that would likely double or triple the length of this article.
-There were topics I touched on only briefly, and others which I didn’t mention at all.
+There were topics I touched on only briefly and others that I didn’t mention at all.

-However, this guide should help you get a Kodi installation up and running from scratch and get you to the point that you can start enjoying your media.
+However, this guide should help you get a Kodi installation up and running from scratch and get you to the point where you can start enjoying your media.

 If you have any comments or first-hand experiences with setting up Kodi boxes, please post them below or share your pictures via our social media.